rahulnayak85/JavaScriptLearning/asteriskPyramidGenerator.md

 ## Printing an array

 To print the array, another for loop is used where each element of the array is added to a string while concatenating it with a new line to provide the right preesentation.
+The string is concatenated with itself on every iteration as well.